goodtaxi2019/nexmo-developer/app/views/contribute/guides/markdown-guide.md

 title | This is the title for the topic that will be displayed in the navbar.
 This main be different to that display at the top of the topic.
 It is displayed in the Algolia search results when you search NDP. description | This is the short description for the topic.
-It is displayed in the Algolia search results when you search NDP. meta_title | Used in search engine results. meta_description | Used in search engine results. navigation_weight | A hint to position the topic in the navbar where a particular position is preferred.
+It is displayed in the Algolia search results when you search NDP. meta_title | Used in search engine results. meta_description | Used in search engine results.
+Provides SEO.
+Should be no more than 160 characters. navigation_weight | A hint to position the topic in the navbar where a particular position is preferred.
 The lower the number used the higher in the navbar the item will appear.
 Overrides information defined in `config/navigation.yml`.

 ### Example